 Clinical Trials Information for Patients and Caregivers

-NCI Trials at NIH Clinical Center
+NCI clinical trials are offered at the NIH Clinical Center:

 Clinical trials are research studies that involve people.
 Understanding what they are can help you decide if a clinical trial might be an option for you.
 Or maybe you have a friend or family member with cancer and are wondering if a clinical trial is right for them.

 We’ve provided basic information about clinical trials to help you understand what’s involved in taking part.
 This includes information about the benefits and risks, who is responsible for which research costs, and how your safety is protected.

 We also have a tool to help you search for clinical trials.
 Learning all you can about clinical trials can help you talk with doctor and make a decision that is right for you.

 Clinical Trials are research studies that involve people.
 Understanding what clinical trials are is key to knowing whether one is right for you.